Access Bank Set to Acquire BancABC Botswana

 By Obinna Chima

-Access Bank Plc on Monday disclosed that it had entered into a definitive and binding agreement with ABC Holdings Limited to acquire 78.15 per cent shareholding in African Banking Corporation of Botswana Limited (BancABC Botswana).
+Access Bank Plc yesterday disclosed that it has entered into a definitive and binding agreement with ABC Holdings Limited to acquire 78.15 per cent shareholding in African Banking Corporation of Botswana Limited (BancABC Botswana).

 The transaction, which is subject to regulatory approvals and customary conditions precedent, is expected to close before the end of this quarter.